lintonye/lintonye/_posts/2017-06-08-what-is-react.md

 Components should be straightforward to understand because it's the way how our real world works.
 Our cars, houses and even our bodies are all made up of identifiable components that are individual, functional units.
 These components are made up of smaller components which consist of even smaller components, all the way down to atoms.

 Back to our studio "Web Browser", you describe your requirement for portraits as components, React translates it into what Domo understands.
-This saves you a lot time because you don't have to repeat common parts in your requirement.
+This saves you a lot time because you don't have to repeat common parts in your order.

 ![sketch made up of components](/images/what-is-react/13-components.png)